 Pinon Hills Golf Course

-Pinon Hills is a multi-tee, public golf course that has received national recognition such as:
+Pinon Hills is a multi-tee, municipal golf course that has received national recognition such as:

 - Best Value in New Mexico 2005

 - Top 100 You Can Play 2004 - Golf Magazine

 - #1 Municipal Golf Course in the US 2002 - Golf Digest

 Shots over sandstone canyons and long arroyos will challenge golfers of all levels.